Anthropology (ANTH)

 Corequisites: ANTH A698.

-ANTH A630 Advanced Research Methods in Cultural Anthropology 3 Credits
+ANTH A630 Advanced Social Science Research Methods 3 Credits

-Introduces in depth the modes of scientific data gathering, analysis, and interpretation related in cultural anthropology.
-Includes the logic of scientific inquiry, research design, data collection and analysis, field work strategies, ethnographic and report writing, ethics in social science research, and grant proposal preparation.
+Introduces in depth the modes of scientific data gathering, analysis and interpretation in the social sciences.
+Includes the logic of scientific inquiry, research design, data collection and analysis, reporting results, community/partner collaboration, ethics in social science research, and grant proposal preparation.

 Special Note: Graduate students will be assigned more in-depth research, additional class readings and mentoring positions for undergraduates.